microbiomedata/metaAssembly/docs/index.rst

 Workflow Overview
 -----------------

-This workflow takes in paired-end Illumina reads in interleaved format and performs error correction, then reformats the interleaved file into two FASTQ files for downstream tasks using bbcms (BBTools).
+This workflow takes in paired-end Illumina short reads or paired-end PacBio long reads in interleaved format and performs error correction, then reformats the interleaved file into two FASTQ files for downstream tasks using bbcms (BBTools).
 The corrected reads are assembled using metaSPAdes.
 After assembly, the reads are mapped back to contigs by bbmap (BBTools) for coverage information.
 The .wdl (Workflow Description Language) file includes five tasks, *bbcms*, *assy*, *create_agp*, *read_mapping_pairs*, and *make_output*.

 1. The *bbcms* task takes in interleaved FASTQ inputs and performs error correction and reformats the interleaved fastq into two output FASTQ files for paired-end reads for the next tasks.
 2. The *assy* task performs metaSPAdes assembly